nielsdelestinne/niedel.be/_posts/2020-11-21-asserting-api-compatibility-when-using-json.markdown

 ## API Compatibility

 When working with HTTP-based REST(ful) web APIs or even with an event-driven architecture, JSON is frequently used as the data-interchange format.
-The exchanged JSON messages themselves are often the implicit 'contract' between the producer and consumer.
+The exchanged JSON messages themselves are often the implicit 'contracts' between the producer and consumer.
 Not having an explicit contract makes it hard to enforce and maintain **API compatibility** between producer and consumer(s), the 'contract' can be easily broken by accident:
 - E.g. The serialization performed by the producer is not properly aligned with the deserialization performed by the consumer.